-While it’s important to create specific, clearly written job postings, in the age of Google for Jobs, it’s also important to optimize your job postings for maximum searchability.
+While it’s important to create specific, clearly written job postings, in the age of Google for Jobs it’s also important to optimize your job postings for maximum searchability.
 For example, if you were stuffing your job postings with keywords to show up in more search results, such practices could now get your job postings flagged as potential spam.

 You may not realize it, but your career site plays a huge role in your ability to attract quality candidates and reduce applicant drop off.
-According to CareerBuilder’s Applicant Experience Study, the vast majority of job seekers (89 percent) rely on companies’ career sites to get key information - information that helps them determine if they’re a good fit for your company and should apply.

 Enabling job seekers to apply directly through your career site (as opposed to sending them to a separate site) can also increase application rates.
 It’s true: CareerBuilder research found that companies that let job seekers apply directly through their career sites see 23 percent more applicants than through sites hosted by an ATS or external agency.

-It should hardly come as a surprise that the best source of quality hires is your own employee base.
+It should hardly come as a surprise that the best source of quality hire is your own employee base.
 After all, your employees know your business best and know who would make a good fit.
 Not to mention they know whomever they refer is a reflection on them, so you can be sure they’re sending qualified candidates to your positions.

 Unfortunately, it can be hard to mobilize employees to act as ambassadors and refer their friends and professional peers to your company.
 That doesn’t have to be the case, however, thanks to platforms like Social Referral, which automate the employee referral process through social media.
 The easier you make it for employees to share your jobs with their social networks, the faster you will drive relevant applicants.

 If you’ve never been blindsided by a sudden need to fill a position, consider yourself lucky.
-Today, especially, it is critical to have a plan in place.
-Half of employers say it’s taking them longer to fill open positions today than at any other point in time, according to CareerBuilder research.
-And it’s no secret that the longer you leave a position unfilled, the more you lose - in time, productivity, morale and money.
+Today especially, it is critical to have a plan in place.
+Half of employers say it’s taking them longer to fill open positions than at any other point in time, according to CareerBuilder research.
+And it’s no secret that the longer you leave a position unfilled, the more you lose in time, productivity, morale and money.